Anuradha Sriram

-Anuradha Sriram (' Mohan; born 9 July 1970) is an Indian playback and classical singer.
+Anuradha Sriram (née Mohan; born 9 July 1970) is an Indian playback and classical singer.
 She is also a film composer and a voice artist.
 She has recorded over 5,000 songs in various Indian languages including Tamil, Telugu, Malayalam, Kannada, Bengali, Hindi and in Sinhala.
 She is the recipient of Filmfare Best Female Playback Singer Award and Karnataka State Film Award.
-She has also received the Kalaimamani award from Government of Tamilnadu and the Honorary Doctorate for her contributions to Indian music by Sathyabama University in 2012.
+She has also received the Kalaimamani award from Government of Tamilnadu and the honorary Doctorate for her contributions to Indian music by Sathyabama University in 2012.

-Anuradha collaborated with her husband Sriram Parasuram and composed music for the film Five Star (2002).On the Television front, she has been a judge of a number of Tamil reality shows like Sun Singer, Airtel Super Singer and Malayalam reality shows like Idea Star Singer and Top Singer across various seasons.
+Anuradha collaborated with her husband Sriram Parasuram and composed music for the film Five Star (2002).
+On the television front, she has been a judge of a number of Tamil reality shows like Sun Singer, Airtel Super Singer and Malayalam reality shows like Idea Star Singer and Top Singer across various seasons.

 Early life

 Anuradha was born in Chennai to playback singer Renuka Devi and Meenakshi Sundaram Mohan.
 She did her primary schooling at St. Francis Anglo-Indian Girls School, Coimbatore.
 She then studied at Padma Seshadri Bala Bhavan, Chennai.
 She has a B.A and M.A in music from Queen Mary's College, Chennai of Madras University and secured the university gold medal in both the courses.
 She was given a fellowship to do her Master of Arts degree in Ethnomusicology and Composition from Wesleyan University, Connecticut, United States.